DanRoscigno/Recipes/.github/ISSUE_TEMPLATE/new-recipe.md

 - [ ] Thanksgiving
 - [ ] Christmas

 - [ ] Quick
 - [ ] Appetizers
 - [ ] Main Meal
 - [ ] Drinks
 - [ ] Desserts

-## Discussion

-This section is optional, if you want to talk about the background or where you got the recipe include that type of information here, otherwise just delete the section.

-## Ingredients

-- one ingredient per line, with leading `-`
-- 1 tsp salt
-- 1/2 cup corn meal
-- 2 yada yada

-## Directions

-1. Mix
-2. Roast at 350